Myat-Thiha/SQL-Database-Management/README.md

 # C++ SQL-like Data Structure Program

-This C++ program implements a SQL-like data structure for managing tables and executing SQL commands.
+This C++ program implements a mock SQL-DBMS for managing tables and executing SQL commands.
 It utilizes various self-implemented data structures and algorithms, including binary files handling, SQL parsing, Bplus Tree, mapping, multi-mapping, tokenization, and state machine algorithms.
 The provided `basic_test.cpp` file tests the functionality of the program with a set of predefined SQL commands.

 Link to the demonstration of the program : https://www.youtube.com/watch?v=Kzt5-230PEI